Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit and sync features/README.md

 1. Create a geodatabase sync task from a URL to a feature service.
 2. Generate the geodatabase sync task to create geodatabase parameters by passing in an envelope extent as the parameter.
-3. Create a geodatabase job, passing in the parameters and a path to where the geodatabase should be downloaded locally.
+3. Create a generate job, passing in the parameters and a path to where the geodatabase should be downloaded locally.
 4. Start the job and get a geodatabase as a result.
 5. Set the sync direction.
 6. To enable editing, load the geodatabase and get its feature tables.
 Create feature layers from the feature tables and add them to the map's operational layers collection.
-7. Create geodatabase job passing in the parameters and geodatabase as arguments.
+7. Create a sync job passing in the parameters and geodatabase as arguments.
 8. Start the sync job to synchronize the edits.

 ## Relevant API